 Truckers may bend or break those rules about rest

 There are a lot of reasons why a trucker may choose to violate the law and drive for longer than he or she should.
 Maybe there was bad traffic or weather that slowed part of the trip.
-Perhaps they have time-sensitive materials that have to make delivery.
+Perhaps they have time-sensitive materials that have to be delivered.
 Some companies offer bonuses for on-time delivery, incentivizing bad decision-making.

 For those who end up victims in a commercial vehicle accident, it’s important to know if exhaustion factored into the crash.
 That could establish liability on the part of the driver or the trucking company.
 A Cincinnati truck accident attorney like those at The Lawrence Firm can help prove liability on behalf of the responsible party and ensure you receive maximum compensation for your injuries.
 Call an Ohio or Kentucky personal injury lawyer at TLF today to talk about your legal options.